dashkite/navigate/README.md

 # Navigate

-_Handle navigation events in browser applications and Web Components._
+_Transforms browser navigation events into an async iterable._

 ## Install